 Thalassemia is a blood disorder.
 It cuts down the amount of red blood cells and hemoglobin that the body can make.
-Red blood cells carry oxygen to all the organs in the body.
-Hemoglobin is a part of red blood cells that help grab oxygen at the lungs.
 Low levels of red blood cells and hemoglobin can lead to anemia.
-Anemia can result in a low level of oxygen in the body that interferes with normal bodily functions.
+Anemia can result in a low level of oxygen in the body that interferes with your normal functions.

-Thalassemias are split into two main categories.
-The categories are based on the part of hemoglobin that is affected:
+Thalassemias fall into two main categories, based on the part of hemoglobin affected:

 - Alpha thalassemia: based on the alpha part of hemoglobin